PaulAHMedley/fishblicc/README.md

 or to monitor status of many species that may take up a small proportion of the catches.

+Multiple time periods can be fitted for comparison.
+In this case, fishing mortality is estimated separately for each period, but other parameters such as growth, natural mortality and selectivity (by gear) remain the same.

 The method is implemented in R using Stan (mc-stan.org) to carry out the MCMC.

-In common with other such methods, there are significant assumptions that will not be met in practice, therefore the focus is robustness, trying to account for full uncertainty and looking for ways to reduce the impact of model structural errors or at least spot when such errors may invalidate the results.
+In common with other such methods, there are significant assumptions that will not be fully met in practice, therefore the focus is robustness, trying to account for full uncertainty and looking for ways to reduce the impact of model structural errors or at least spot when such errors may invalidate the results.
 This is done through a flexible model structure that can account for alternative models for mortality-at-length as well as alternative life history parameters and can be used in a range of sensitivity analyses.